vcastellm/dripper/README.md

 Clone the repository and run the install script:

-    git clone git://github.com/fesplugas/stow-manager.git
+    git clone git://github.com/fesplugas/dripper.git
-    cd stow-manager
+    cd dripper
     ./install.sh

-If you install `stow-manager` in single user mode add the following lines to your `.bashrc`:
+If you install **Dripper** in single user mode add the following lines to your `.bashrc`:

     if [ -d $HOME/.packages ]; then
       export PATH="$HOME/.packages/bin:$PATH"
     fi

-Now you can instal `stow` using `stow-manager`:

-    stow install stow-1.3.3

 Uninstall
 ---------

-If you need to uninstall `stow-manager`:
+If you need to uninstall **Dripper**:

-    stow unlink --all
+    dripper unlink --all
-    rm -rf $HOME/.packages/stow
+    dripper cleanup

 Usage